wp-plugins/xili-language/readme.txt

 xili-language plugin provides an automatic selection of language in theme according to the language of displayed post(s). xili-language select *on the fly* the .mo files present in the theme's folder.
 Themes with *localization* can be easily transformed in multilingual site.
 It is dedicaced for theme's creator or webmaster with knowledges in CMS and WP and having tools to create .mo language files.
 Through API (hook), the plugin add automatic tools (or links or filters) for sidebar or top menus.
 Categories lists are translated also. xili-language provides also series of functions which can be *hooked* in the functions.php file of the theme that you create i.e. for a multilingual cms like website.
 With **xili-tidy-tags** plugin [here](http://wordpress.org/extend/plugins/xili-tidy-tags/), it is now possible to display sub-selection (cloud) of **tags** according language.
 With [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/) plugin (beta), it is easier to create online via admin UI the files .mo of each languages.

+= 1.1.9 =
+Intermediate release
+Optional improve hooking ways to be compatible with l10n cache of Johan's plugin see line 2200.
+Automatic detection of `theme_text_domain` and languages (.mo) sub-folder in theme's folder.
+More infos in Settings UI Special sidebox.
+Fixes title of wp_get_archives links with current permalinks.
+Possible that very special permalinks need to use hook named `xiliml_get_archives_link`.

 = 1.1.8 =
 This release adds new features dedicated to multilingual theme's creators and webmasters.
 Some new php functions, a folder to include functions shared by themes (not necessary to put functions in functions.php of the current theme); example with a shortcode to insert link inside content toward another post in a language.
 A post explaining these improvements can be found [here](http://dev.xiligroup.com/?cat=480&lang=en_us).
 Since this release, xili-language is also tested with future wordpress 2.9-rare.